ioanagornateanu/Opencart-project/README.md

   Here we should write all the functionalities that are included in the release:

--	The features in scope for testing: use "Filter" as a shortcut to search, change product name;
+-	The features in scope for testing: use "Filter" as a shortcut to search, change specification for Manufacturers, change specification for products;
 -	Testing types used: functional testing, GUI testing

 ### 1.3 Functionalities and tests out of scope